thinwalled/cufsm-git/README.md

 Note installation of the standalone version (PC or Mac) will also require downloading of libraries from Matlab (Mathworks).
 In addition, be patient at boot up of the standalone version it takes a few moments for the code to load.

 Note installation of the matlab app version will place an icon for cufsm in the matlab app toolbar and allow users to use the GUI without knowing underlying file structures etc., Anyone using cufsm for research, or in batch mode, should use the source files.
-Open cufsm5.m and modify your direectly location of installation and then run cufsm5 from the command line in matlab to start the GUI.
+Open cufsm5.m and modify your directory for location of installation and then run cufsm5 from the command line in matlab to start the GUI.

 ## License